RED RIVER — THE CRITERION COLLECTION

 Dunson thinks nothing of stealing another man's land.
-If he's caught he kills the rightful owner with a snide smile on his face.
-Wayne's anti-hero builds his herd by re-branding thousands of cows belonging to other ranchers with his Red River "D." One lucky rival is a hotshot cowboy named Cherry Valance (John Ireland).
+If he's caught, he kills the rightful owner with a snide smile on his face.
+Wayne's anti-hero builds his herd by re-branding thousands of cows belonging to other ranchers.
+He uses a Red River "D" on the brand.
+One lucky rival is a hotshot cowboy named Cherry Valance (John Ireland).
 Cherry inserts himself on the big cattle drive after his boss inexplicably forgives Dunson's poaching.

 The similarly aged Matt and Cherry engage in a bonding ritual.
 They briefly trade pistols as a matter of introduction.
 Shooting at a tin can that jumps through the air allows for shared compliments.
 Cherry comments, "You know, there are only two things more beautiful than a good gun.
 A Swiss watch, or a woman from anywhere.
 You ever had a Swiss watch?"
 The innuendo-riddled line hangs over the story.
 We're told "there's gonna be trouble" between Cherry and Matt, but the dramatist's forewarning never comes to fruition.
 The deliberate statement lofts a query about what kind of "trouble" the author imagines, or expects the audience to imagine, for the two cowboys.

-After his protégé takes the herd away from his increasingly volatile father-figure, Dunson promises to "kill" Matt.
-Dunson's brutal threat ushers in the cunning romantic affection of Tess Millay (Joanne Dru).
+After his protégé takes the herd away from his increasingly volatile father figure, Dunson promises to "kill" Matt.
+Dunson's threat ushers in the cunning romantic affection of Tess Millay (Joanne Dru).
 Matt rescues Tess from an Indian attack after leaving Duson behind.
-Tess seizes the opportunity Matt she loves him at first sight.
-And yet Tess changes her romantic stripes when she soon after promises Dunson to bear his child during their first meeting.
+Tess seizes the opportunity to tell Matt she loves him at first sight.
+And yet Tess changes her romantic stripes when she promises Dunson to bear his child during their first meeting.
 Tess's loudly voiced pronouncement of the "love" between Matt and Dunson resolves the drama.